dsorokin/aivika-fsharp-ce/examples/README.md

 They are prepared as scripts to be launched from the terminal or inside IDE.

-Please compile the Aivika sources and put them in the `bin` directory.
+Please compile the Aivika sources and put the received binaries in the `bin` directory.
 The scripts expect to find the Aivika assemblies in that directory.

 The usual rule is as follows: